 Delhi can’t breathe!
 The thick grey haze that has enveloped the National Capital Territory has left the whole of India worried.
 Recently, Delhi’s Air Quality Index shot up to 494 (severe).
-People are being taken to hospitals with breathing issues, schools are closed and flights have been cancelled.
+People are being taken to hospitals with breathing issues, schools are closed and flights have been canceled.
 Delhi is in the middle of a climate emergency.
 What has triggered it?
 And how can the residents of Delhi save themselves from pollution?
 Read on to find out.

 What contributes to Delhi’s pollution?

 The primary cause of Delhi’s ‘hazard’ levels of pollution is the burning of stubble (the stalks of the crops after they are harvested) in agricultural fields.
-This happens extensively in Delhi’s neighbouring states, Punjab and Haryana.
+This happens extensively in Delhi’s neighboring states, Punjab and Haryana.
 The wind carries the thick smoke from burning stubble towards Delhi and worsens its air quality.